 - Put chopped potatoes.

-- Cook on medium heat till 90% cooked and slightly brown in colour.
+- Cook on medium heat till 90% cooked and slightly brown in color.

-- Add cumin seeds, green chilli and ginger.
+- Add cumin seeds, green chili, and ginger.
 (I forgot at this stage so added later)

 - Add fried cottage cheese.
 I air-fried it in my air fryer.

 - Keep soaked Sama rice in the colander for 20 to 30 seconds.